Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 >
 > \- Gaëtan Blaise-Cazalet (Gaetz) - May 2025

-# Acknowledgements
+## Acknowledgements

 To the people who made and maintained XNA and MonoGame

 To the people that write books, talks, code examples and blog articles, for the knowledge shared

-To my friends and lovers, who watched me spending countless hours behind a computer screen, without asking too much questions about my mental sanity
+To my friends and lovers, who watched me spending countless hours behind a computer screen, without asking too much questions about my mental sanity.